OpenSDN-io/docs/opensdn-service-provider-focused-features-guide/opensdn-routing-policy-sp-features.rst

 :date: 2020-11-11

-Starting with Tungsten Fabric Release 1910, virtual network routing policies are automatically applied to secondary routes.
+Starting with OpenSDN Release 1910, virtual network routing policies are automatically applied to secondary routes.

-Tungsten Fabric uses routing policy infrastructure to manipulate the route and path attribute dynamically and supports attaching the import routing policy on the service instances.
+OpenSDN uses routing policy infrastructure to manipulate the route and path attribute dynamically and supports attaching the import routing policy on the service instances.